greenheartgames/greenworks/docs/build-instructions-electron.md

 # Build Instructions for Electron

 You can choose to build Greenworks with either `node-gyp` or `electron-rebuild`.
 If you are unsure, use `electron-rebuild`.
+You can also use prebuilt libraries (see the alternative option under `electron-rebuild`.)

 ## Building with node-gyp